Darla-Young/Darla-Young/README.md

 * Creating a coding portfolio <img src="https://github.com/Darla-Young/Darla-Young/assets/89855627/bf745b70-b020-4293-9b33-b71a40fe683a" width="16" height="16" />

 ### 🥇 Goals:
-*  Have a career that I enjoy
+*  Find an employer that matches my ethics and recognizes employee excellence
-*  Better balance of time between work and home
+*  Better balance my time between work and home
 <br>
 <!-- Farewell -->
 <h4 align="center">“Goodbyes are not forever, goodbyes are not the end.
 They simply mean I’ll miss you until we meet again.” <br> — Author Unknown</h4>